maickrau/GraphAligner/README.md

 ### Running

-Quickstart: `GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`
+Quickstart: `GraphAligner -g test/graph.gfa -f test/read.fa -a test/aln.gaf -x vg`

 See [Parameters](#parameters), the option `GraphAligner --help` and the subsections below for more information and options

+#### Test example

+The command above outputs the following alignment in `test/aln.gaf`:

+`read	71	0	71	+	>1>2>4	87	3	73	66	72	255	NM:i:6	dv:f:0.0833333	id:f:0.916667	cg:Z:4M1M2M1M1I37M1D5M1I5M1M13M`

+which aligned the read to the nodes 1,2,4 with an identity of 91.66%.
+See [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf) for more information about the output format.
+Alternatively try `-a aln.gam` for output compatible with [vg](https://github.com/vgteam/vg/).

+The parameter `-x vg` uses a parameter preset for aligning reads to a variation graph.
+Other options are `-x dbg` for aligning to a de Bruijn graph.

 #### File formats

 The aligner's file formats are interoperable with [vg](https://github.com/vgteam/vg/)'s file formats.
 Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).
 Reads are inputed as .fasta or .fastq, either gzipped or uncompressed.
-Alignments are outputed in [vg's alignment format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto), either as a binary .gam or JSON depending on the file name.
+Alignments are outputed in [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf) or [vg's alignment format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto), either as a binary .gam or JSON depending on the file name.
 Custom seeds can be inputed in [.gam format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).

 #### Seed hits